 The North Pomfret Congregational Church is a member of the United Church of Christ.
 The name "Congregational" is the legal name of the original church and refers to our ancestry, much like your family name, if you have married into a new family.
 We merged with other denominations which together form the United Church of Christ.
+We are simply the North Pomfret Church and here for our community.

 North Pomfret Church Mission Statement: The mission of this church shall be to bring together, in an inclusive nature, followers of Jesus Christ for the purposes of sharing in worship of God and in making God’s will dominant in our lives, by rendering loving service and compassion towards all people; striving for righteousness, justice, and peace; and supporting each other in our individual and collective spiritual growth.